| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 some in senior positions, continue to treat church teaching regarding

+marriage and sexuality as optional.
 You have heard of countless such incidents.
 Dozens of clergy

 convene before the media at a convention hall in Sacramento to bless a